Stocks Slip on Disappointing Retail Earnings

 A drop here isn't really a surprise, said Nick Reece, senior analyst at Merk Investments.
 "We've seen sentiment get pretty optimistic," he said.
 "It's probably a little over-stretched."

-Shares of retailers were among the biggest decliners in Tuesday's session as the group began reporting third-quarter earnings.
-Dow component Home Depot shares fell 4.8%, after the retailer trimmed its expectations for sales growth.
+Shares of retailers were among the biggest decliners in Tuesday's session as the group began reporting third-quarter results.
+Dow component Home Depot shares fell 5.2% after the retailer trimmed its expectations for sales growth.
 Shares of Kohl's dropped 18% after it lowered its profit guidance for the year.
 That is its worst one-day drop since January 2017.

 A vote on the bill, which has been put on an expedited schedule, could happen as soon as Tuesday.